 Number two for me on the list for the Seven Summits of The World would have been scalped – and onto the next.

 But sadly this is not one of those posts.
-This is a reflection on failure and disappointment and hopefully it will help future Aconcagua climbers make an informed decision when to give it a crack and to leave Argentina with success.
+This is a reflection on failure and disappointment and hopefully, it will help future Aconcagua climbers make an informed decision about when to give it a crack and to leave Argentina with success.

 Before I move onto the nitty gritty I want to touch upon something – the word “failure.”
 It’s a scary and intimidating word and I believe it’s a misunderstood word.

 Once I confirmed that the Aconcagua attempt was officially over on social media, many commented on my blogs’ channels with kind words and good intentions.